 Individual Vehicle Approval (IVA)

 Individual Vehicle Approval (IVA) tests have now resumed after being suspended due to Coronavirus (COVID-19).

 Further details can be found on the Individual Vehicle Approval (IVA) page.

 Carriage of Dangerous Goods (CDG/ ADR)

 Testing carried out on vehicles which carry dangerous goods, has now resumed.
-Vehicles due their annual roadworthiness test (MOT) from the 1 September 2020 will need an ADR test if their current ADR1 certificate has expired.

 Further information is available at Carriage of Dangerous Goods (CDG/ADR).